-(1) Excellent brand image and rich experience in event production there is a concert being held in the world with members of the Company every two days.
+(1) Excellent brand image and rich experience in event production

+The Company and its subsidiaries have accumulated rich experience over the past ten years and have undertaken more than a thousand performance events.
+Take the most recent two years for example, the number of concerts, performance events, and other on-site works the Company participated in is more than 200 per year and on average there is a concert being held in the world with members of the Company every two days.
 The Company has not only won praise from record companies and suppliers but also gained the trust and a good reputation from performing artists.
 The Company created several classic tours for the world of Chinese music, such as the world tour of Mayday, Tien, Fu-Chen, Jen, Hsien-Chi, Liu, Jo-Ying, Li, and Tsung-Sheng.
 The Company also made its way to hold a Taiwanese original concert in Beijing National Stadium, setting a brilliant record of 100 thousand people on the spot.